maldil/ICSE2023_PyEvolve_Artifacts/README.md

 <img src="https://github.com/maldil/ICSE2023_Artifacts/blob/main/Import1.png" width="400">

 ### b.
 Executing PyEvolve
+Under the evaluation, we demostrate transplantation of two diffrent patterns to the project `keras`.
+These changes were submited to the project `keras` and was accepted throught this pull request (https://github.com/keras-team/keras/pull/16874).

+**Step 1.1:** Open the teminal application in the virtual machine and Navigate to the folder ~/ using the command `cd  `.

 # Cross validation dataset
 PyEvolve was evaluated using the corss validation dataset.
 This data set contains frequent code changes made in open source Python projects.
 We evaluated PyEvolve with over 40,000 transformation trials.
 To provide easy access to data, we released [data]( https://github.com/pythonInfer/pythoninfer.github.io/blob/main/CrossValidationICSE2023.xlsx) on a website hosted on GitHub, as described above.
 We have, however, archived all tools and data in accordance with ICSE 2023 Open Science Policies.